jojosoft/QuestionnaireX/README.md

 QuestionnaireX

 This application is a generic questionnaire system based on Windows Forms.
 You can easily create new types of questions as a Windows Form yourself.
 It runs on every system with Microsoft Windows and .NET Framework installed.
+The project relies on the FileHelpers package from NuGet, which is not contained in this repository and can be restored in Visual Studio by selecting "Tools"->"NuGet Package Manager"->"Package Manager Console" and then clicking on "Restore".